 The Chair of the Board is principally responsible for overseeing the operations and affairs of the Board.
-Milos Popovic was appointed interim Chair of the Board on April 14, 2022, to hold office until his successor is elected or appointed, after Ms. Christine Ozimek resigned effective March 31, 2022.
+Milos Popovic was appointed interim Chair of the Board on April 14, 2022, to hold office until his successor is elected or appointed, after Ms. Christine Ozimek resigned as director and Chair of the Board effective March 31, 2022.